elinguate/elinguate.github.io/_posts/2018-06-25-shader-study-slime-rancher-display.md

 If you're interested in the shader code that's behind what's displayed above, feel free to look through the source [here](https://github.com/elinguate-old/Shader_Studies)!

 Got a burning question, a great shader you want me to tackle next, or some feedback about how I can improve?
-Post down below or get in touch with the forms up above, and thanks for following along!
+Post down below or get in touch, and thanks for following along!